AllSpaghettiNoCode/CrapCut/README.md

 # CrapCut
 ---
-# A fix has been added, however, the steps have now changed.
-Please look below for updated instructions.

 CrapCut allows you to download any CapCut TTS voices (Pro included) for free by just listening to a sample of it.
 Simply add some text, pick the voice you want (**NEW!** Includes a download preview button for each voice), then click the "Download Preview" button.
 It's that easy! **No server.py or any other external files needed!**
 ## Features